P vs NP and its application to zero knowledge proofs

 Problems in PSPACE: Not all problems have solutions that can be efficiently verified

 Problems that require exponential resources to solve and verify are called problems in PSPACE.
-The reason they are called PSPACE is because although they might take exponential time to solve, they don’t require exponential memory space to run the search.
+The reason they are called PSPACE is that although they might take exponential time to solve, they don’t necessarily require exponential memory space to run the search.

 This class of problems has been researched extensively, yet no efficient algorithm to solve them has been discovered.
 Many researchers believe no efficient algorithm to solve these problems exists at all.
 If an efficient solution to these problems could be discovered, it would also be possible to reuse the algorithm to break all modern encryption and fundamentally alter computing as we know it.